-Many truck owners want to know if it’s actually possible to run bigger than 33” tire on a stock suspension without issues.
+Many truck owners want to know if it’s actually possible to run bigger than a 33” tire on a stock suspension without issues.
 How many actually end up running bigger than 33’s on stock suspension is another story altogether, since the amount of cutting and trimming without a leveling kit is ridiculous.
 Many eventually opt for a small 2“ leveling kit to allow better clearance inside the wheel arches and increased clearance from the UCA.

-On the other hand, a 2” suspension upgrade will resolve many UCA and body clearance issues associated with fitting a 33” or bigger tires while still running on the stock rims.
+On the other hand, a 2” suspension upgrade will resolve many UCA and body clearance issues associated with fitting 33” or bigger tires while still running on the stock rims.
 The tire width and rim offset is actually the most important issue to be concerned about.
-Once you go than a 2” or 3” lift with a combination of aftermarket rims with a more negative offset things become a lot easier, but also a lot more expensive.
+Once you go for a 2” or 3” lift with a combination of aftermarket rims with a more negative offset things become a lot easier, but also a lot more expensive.

-So in summary, the absolute biggest tire you can squeeze in a stock GMC Sierra, without a 2” leveling kit, and no suspension upgrade would be a big 32.5” max, but it might require a bit of wheel well trimming, since there might still be some rub at full lock or in reverse.
-Again, the tire brand and tread pattern can mean the difference between clearance and having to do extra trimming.
+So in summary, the absolute biggest tire you can squeeze in a stock GMC Sierra, without a 2” leveling kit, and no suspension upgrade would be a big 32.5” max, but it might require a bit of wheel well trimming since there might still be some rub at full lock or in reverse.
+Again, the tire brand and tread pattern can mean the difference between clearance and having to do the extra trimming.

 |17” Wheel Size|

 |18” Wheel Size|